hashicorp/terraform/website/source/intro/examples/consul.html.markdown

 Inputs like AMI name, security groups, puppet roles, bootstrap scripts, etc can all be loaded from Consul.
-This allows the specifics of an infrastructure to be decoupled from it's overall architecture.
+This allows the specifics of an infrastructure to be decoupled from its overall architecture.
 This enables details to be changed without updating the Terraform configuration.

 Outputs from Terraform can also be easily stored in Consul.
 One powerful